apaeffgen/PanConvert/readme.md

 - On Linux delete /home/<USERNAME>/.config/Pandoc/PanConvert.conf

 ## Known Problems
 Not working is python2, QT4 and pyqt4.
 There can be some issues with older or newer versions of QT5 and pyqt5.
-QT5.11.0 to 15 is tested for the actual source code.
+QT5.11.0 to 15 is tested for the actual source code, and is working.

+Also some pandoc versions may make some problems, due to changed behaviour of pandoc or some faults in pandonvert.
+If you find a bug / problem, submit a bug-report to the issue-tracker of github.

 ## Extended installation instructions for running the source code or running on Linux